 What better way to feel better about ourselves after waiting in long lines to purchase things we don’t need on Black Friday, than to give back a few days later.
 Every year, on the Tuesday after Black Friday, people take the time to kickoff the holiday season by giving back to their community.
 Whether it be donating money to a charitable cause, or volunteering your time, Giving Tuesday is a day set to benefit the community.
 Started in 2012, this day was created to combat the commercialism and consumerism that peaks during the holiday season.
 This year, Giving Tuesday is Nov.
 27.

-Why Giving Tuesday is Important
+Why We Love Giving Tuesday

 A. It allows us to feel better about ourselves

 Whether you admit it or not, the holiday season can get the best of us.
 Especially when our main stressors are what gift to get that certain family member.
 If we splurge on materialist goods, giving back to a charitable cause takes some of that guilt away.